DotsenkoArtem/components/README.md

-# react-dots
+# Components
-Project for learning React
+Components for web projects